-Though the Indian recorded a 13-3 win over the Thai, Vijender’s march to the quarter-final was anything but easy as the final score suggested.
+Though the Indian recorded a 13-3 win over the Thai, Vijender Singh’s march to the quarter-final was anything but easy as the final score suggested.

 The bout saw Vijender Singh use the ring well to negate his opponent’s attacks and counter-punch to pocket his points.
 But Chomphuphuang’s technique left Vijender in a lot of body pain.

 “He (Angkhan Chomphuphuang) was a Muay-Thai boxer and his elbow techniques injured me on my left side.
 I had a lot of treatment on my day off (before the quarter-final),” Vijender Singh told Sony Sports’ Medal of Glory show.

 Making Indian boxing history